seratch/deepl-document-translator-for-slack/readme.md

 You will use this token as `DEEPL_AUTH_KEY` env variable later.

-Also, if your app allows your end-users to translate PDF files as well, go to [Translation Settings](https://www.deepl.com/pro-account/translationSettings) and enable the "Allow PDF files to be sent to Adobe for all your future translations" option.
+Also, if your app allows your end-users to translate **PDF files** too, go to [Translation Settings](https://www.deepl.com/pro-account/translationSettings) and enable the "Allow PDF files to be sent to Adobe for all your future translations" option.

 Refer to the following resources for more details: